AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/overview.md

 ## CIF Elements

-### CIF add-on for Authoring tools
+### CIF Add-On for Authoring tools

-The CIF add-On provides access to commerce authoring tooling such as product & category pickers or product search for authors to empower them to create rich experiences with marketing and commerce content.
+The CIF Add-On provides access to commerce authoring tooling such as product & category pickers or product search for authors to empower them to create rich experiences with marketing and commerce content.
 The add-on also manages the backend connection to Magento (or alternative commerce system) via GraphQL.
 Once the add-on is provisioned it is deployed on AEM as a Cloud Service environments automatically.

 ### AEM CIF Core Components